Hand Injuries in Construction

 - Available in Spanish

 For a look specifically at laceration injuries, Summit offers Hand Safety: Lacerations, which addresses OSHA 29 CFR 1910.138.
 Lacerations can range in severity from a small cut to the amputation of fingers or the entire hand.
-To avoid these types of injuries, this program covers:
+To avoid these types of workplace injuries, this program covers:

 - Engineering controls